 Who is the co-author?

 Nick Saul is the president and CEO of Community Food Centres Canada, an organization supporting towns and neighbourhoods across the country to grow, cook, share, and advocate for good food for everyone.
-He was executive director of The Stop Community Food Centre in Toronto from 1998 to 2012 and is a recipient of the prestigious Jane Jacobs’ Prize.
+He was executive director of The Stop Community Food Centre in Toronto from 1998 to 2012 and is a member of the Order of Canada, and a recipient of the prestigious Jane Jacobs’ Prize.
 The Stop is written in Nick’s voice, but the book was a collaboration between Nick and Andrea.
 They also collaborate daily as the parents of two boys.
 Read more about him here.

 What is The Stop Community Food Centre?